ahawkins/lint-staged-type/README.md

 in the `lint-staged` config.
 This rule ensured that _every_ file in the commit would be properly formatted.
-If a file was not supported, then `prettier` would error.
-That meant that new files must work with prettier or they must be explicitly ignored (by adding to `.prettierignore).
-This workflow put every file in SCM would go through prettier, thus ensuring consistency across the codebase.
+If a file was not supported, then `prettier` fails.
+That forces configuring prettier to support new files or explicitly ignore them (by adding them to `.prettierignore`).
+This workflow ensures every file in SCM go through prettier, thus ensuring consistency across the codebase.

 So I want something similar for linting that was globally configured then opt-out as opposed to opt-in.